Beatrice the Sixteenth

-Beatrice the Sixteenth: Being the Personal Narrative of Mary Hatherley, M.B., Explorer and Geographer is a 1909 feminist utopian novel by Irene Clyde, a name and identity used by English lawyer, writer, and activist Thomas Baty.
-The novel follows Mary Hatherley, a geographical explorer who, after an accident in the desert, arrives in Armeria—a lost world society governed by a monarchy and lacking binary gender distinctions.
-There, she encounters a society that lives communally, forms lifelong same-gender partnerships, eschews gendered roles, follows a vegetarian diet, and values intellectual and artistic development.
-As Mary adapts to Armerian society, she forms close relationships and gradually comes to question her own social assumptions.
+Beatrice the Sixteenth: Being the Personal Narrative of Mary Hatherley, M.B., Explorer and Geographer is a 1909 feminist utopian novel by Irene Clyde, a name used by the English lawyer, writer and activist Thomas Baty.
+It follows Mary Hatherley, a geographical explorer who reaches Armeria, a lost world society without clear binary gender distinctions.
+Armeria is a monarchy organised around communal life and lifelong partnerships, and its inhabitants follow a vegetarian diet.